StackExchange/dnscontrol/docs/_providers/gandi_v5.md

 );
 {% endhighlight %}

-If you are converting from the old "GANDI" provider, simply change "gandi" to "gandi_v5" in `creds.json`, and change "GANDI" to "GANDI_V5" in `dnsconfig.js`.
-Be sure to test with `dnscontrol preview` before running `dnscontrol push`
+If you are converting from the old "GANDI" provider, simply change "GANDI" to "GANDI_V5" in `dnsconfig.js`.
+Be sure to test with `dnscontrol preview` before running `dnscontrol push`.

 ## New domains
 If a domain does not exist in your Gandi account, DNSControl will *not* automatically add it with the `create-domains` command.
 You'll need to do that via the web UI manually.